albertjuhe/annotator_nodejs_store/README.md

 You have to copy the folder: demoNodejs into your http server (ex:C:\wamp_server\www\demoNodejs).

-For the PDF export anotations, you have to copy the folder fonts and img in the root folder of nodejs.
+For the PDF export anotations, firts install wkhtmltopdf and configure it, follow the web site instructions.
 After this you have to update the app.js file, you have to change the line:

 ```nodejs